hexters/hexa-docs/README.md

 ### Widget

-To declare access permissions for a Widget, use the `canView()` method.
+Declaring access permissions for a Widget involves using the `canView()` method.

 ```php
 use Filament\Widgets\StatsOverviewWidget as BaseWidget;